mostypc123/fork-GeoFS-Landing-Stats/README.md

 3. **Configuration** (optional):
    - **Automatic Close**: By default, the panel will not automatically close.
 You can change this by changing the `window.closeTimer` and `window.closeSeconds` variables on line 15 and 16.

+## Usage Instructions (using the console)
+If you, for some reason, want to make your life harder, you can copy and paste the userscript to the console of your web browser, but we do not recommend using this.

 ## Additional Notes